hermangroup/docs/governance/understanding.rst

 in order to pass.
 If there are more passing proposals than the available block reward can provide for, the proposals with the most yes votes will pass first, creating a cut-off point for less popular proposals.
-The same process is then repeated every month, and the total amount of Dash available for proposals decreases by approximately 7.14% per year, together with the overall block reward.
+The same process is then repeated every month, and the total amount of Historia available for proposals decreases by approximately 7.14% per year, together with the overall block reward.